Head to Head Contrast: Orbital Energy Group (OEG) vs. Its Peers

 |$184.86 million

-Orbital Energy Group has a beta of 0.72, suggesting that its share price is 28% less volatile than the S&P 500.
-Comparatively, Orbital Energy Group’s peers have a beta of 1.63, suggesting that their average share price is 63% more volatile than the S&P 500.
+Orbital Energy Group has a beta of 0.72, meaning that its stock price is 28% less volatile than the S&P 500.
+Comparatively, Orbital Energy Group’s rivals have a beta of 1.63, meaning that their average stock price is 63% more volatile than the S&P 500.

-This is a breakdown of recent ratings and recommmendations for Orbital Energy Group and its peers, as reported by MarketBeat.
+This is a breakdown of current recommendations and price targets for Orbital Energy Group and its rivals, as provided by MarketBeat.com.

 |Sell Ratings